fbpx

 What are the benefits of a Youth Experience Scheme?

 • Cultural exchange: the principle of cultural exchange, both within and outside of its borders, is important to the EU.
 The EU has been advised to support culture and cultural heritage, particularly to foster a sense of belonging and togetherness in Europe and advancing European shared values and identity.
-A youth experience scheme would be an excellent means of realising this vision for the EU and for EU youth.
+A youth mobility scheme would be an excellent means of realising this vision for the EU and for EU youth.
 The UK has also long recognised the benefits of cultural exchange to showcase its cultural heritage through its participation in exchange programmes.

 • Resetting of UK-EU relations: the resetting of UK-EU relations is critical.
 Following the May 2025 summit, the UK and the EU agreed to continue their efforts to support travel and cultural exchange as part of their relations reset.
-Developing a youth experience scheme between the UK and the EU can ensure a crucial development in the relations reset, particularly from a generational perspective.
+Developing a youth mobility scheme between the UK and the EU can ensure a crucial development in the relations reset, particularly from a generational perspective.

 • Labour Market benefits: it has been proposed that the expansion of a youth mobility scheme may be beneficial for the labour market.
 The labour market will benefit from the movement of skilled workers, who in turn can access greater employment opportunities and stronger wages.
 The Migration Advisory Committee has posited that expanding the youth mobility scheme to more countries, and particularly countries located near the UK, would be beneficial to sectors with a “more fluid” labour market, such as hospitality.